jlinoff/make-gcc/README.md

 # make-gcc
-Bash script to build arbitrary versions of g++, boost and gdb.
+Bash script to build arbitrary versions of g++, boost and gdb on linux.

 Builds a specified version of the gcc compiler, boost library and gdb debugger.